 How to Request a Travel Signature

-Travel signature requests can only be 90 days or less before your planned travel dates.
+Travel signature requests can only be submitted 90 days or less before your planned travel dates.
 Please do not submit a travel signature request more than 90 days in advance.
 If your return date to the U.S. is more than 90 days from today's date, your travel signature request will be denied.
 Please remember that you do not need to have a valid travel signature to depart the U.S. As I-20s are being sent electronically, you can submit this eForm while you are abroad.

 Travel Signature Request Method

 F-1 student (I-20)